bjornbytes/lovr-docs/guides/Simple_Lighting.md

 - liteColor is a new uniform vec4, of values RGBA, that represents the individual light's emissive color
 - lightPos is the position in world space the individual light emits light from
-- in is used here to indicate the variables we want from the vertex shader
+- 'in' is used here to indicate the variables we want from the vertex shader
 - normalize() is an OpenGL function to make operations like this easier
 - we are now returning the baseColor of the fragment times ambience PLUS diffuse - be sure these are added, not multiplied together